-- Three states (Arkansas, Indiana, and Texas), which set a CCR diploma as their main graduation pathway, had smaller gaps in attainment of a CCR diploma between traditionally underserved racial/ethnic groups and their white peers. - Gaps in attaining a CCR diploma were considerably larger in the six states that did not require a CCR diploma for high school graduation. - Among racial/ethnic groups, CCR diploma gaps were largest for African American students in most states. - Most states had considerable CCR diploma gaps between students with disabilities and their peers without disabilities.
+- Overall, the rate at which students graduate with a CCR diploma is substantially lower than the adjusted cohort graduation rate (ACGR) in most of these states-both in the aggregate and disaggregated by student subgroup. - Overall, traditionally underserved students are less likely to graduate with a CCR diploma than their peers. - Three states (Arkansas, Indiana, and Texas), which set a CCR diploma as their main graduation pathway, had smaller gaps in attainment of a CCR diploma between traditionally underserved racial/ethnic groups and their white peers. - Gaps in attaining a CCR diploma were considerably larger in the six states that did not require a CCR diploma for high school araduation. - Among racial/ethnic groups, CCR diploma gaps were largest for African American students in most states. - Most states had considerable CCR diploma gaps between students with disabilities and their peers without disabilities.